Alawites: Turkey

+There are religious festivals celebrated by Alawites in Turkey that have origins in the pre-Islamic periods, such as the Evvel Temmuz Festival.

 Lebanon

-There are an estimated 40,000 Alawites in Lebanon, where they have lived since at least the 16th century.
+In 2011, there were an estimated 150,000 Alawites in Lebanon, where they have lived since at least the 16th century.
 They are one of the 18 official Lebanese sects; due to the efforts of their leader, Ali Eid, the Taif Agreement of 1989 gave them two reserved seats in Parliament.
 Lebanese Alawites live primarily in the Jabal Mohsen neighbourhood of Tripoli and in 10 villages in the Akkar District, and are represented by the Arab Democratic Party.
 Their Mufti is Sheikh Assad Assi.
 The Bab al-Tabbaneh–Jabal Mohsen conflict between pro-Syrian Alawites and anti-Syrian Sunnis has affected Tripoli for decades.